utshomax/postman-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ## Embedding videos

-You can add videos to your documentation by embedding the URL of the video.
-You can embed videos hosted on YouTube or Vimeo.
+You can embed videos hosted on YouTube or Vimeo in your documentation.
+Your documentation displays a preview of the video, and users can select the preview to start playback without leaving Postman.

 > You can't embed a video hosted on a service other than YouTube and Vimeo, but you can [add a link](#adding-links) to the video.